asktami/noteful-app/README.md

       npm install
       npm start

-      Use _db BACKUP.json_, from this repo as the datasource (renamed as _db.json_).
+      Use db BACKUP.json, from this repo as the datasource (renamed as db.json).
       More info is at [https://github.com/typicode/json-server](https://github.com/typicode/json-server) - a fake REST API for the database.

       Ctrl-c to close the server
 ```